 Then, using the MXR Clone Lopper’s 1/2–2x time-stretching feature, we created some textures that were unique and took our creativity to the next level.

 Verdict: The MXR Clone Looper is a versatile looper with a slick design and superior sound quality.
-With features like toggleable true/buffered bypass switching, 88.2 kHz sample rate, analog through-path, and a very durable brushed metal housing, this looper is a good choice for the gigging musician.
+With features like togglable true/buffered bypass switching, 88.2 kHz sample rate, analog through-path, and a very durable brushed-metal housing, this looper is a good choice for the gigging musician.

 Looping has become increasingly popular in the last two decades.
-There are many well-known artists that have brought loopers into visibility, leading to increased demand from a variety of musicians.
-For instance, superstar Ed Sheeran has based much of his act on a loop pedal, and Jazz master guitarist John Scofield has just released a solo album with every track featuring a looper.
+There are many well-known artists who have brought loopers into visibility, leading to increased demand from a variety of musicians.
+For instance, superstar Ed Sheeran based much of his act on a looper, and master jazz guitarist John Scofield just released a solo album with every track featuring a looper.

 However, there are significant differences in looper pedals.
-The crucial issue is understanding what you need the loop pedal for.
-For instance, a songwriter is going to have different looping needs from an experimental jazz guitarist.
+The crucial issue is understanding what you need the pedal for.
+For instance, a songwriter is going to have different looping needs than an experimental jazz guitarist.

 Think of a looper as an instrument, much like a guitar itself.
-A classical guitar is unlikely to be the best choice for a metal guitarist, just like a high output seven-string electric won’t be of much use for a folk songwriter.
+A classical guitar is unlikely to be the best choice for a metal guitarist, just like a high-output seven-string electric won’t be of much use to a folk songwriter.

-Below, we have listed some of the points to take into consideration when choosing a loop pedal.
+Below, we have listed some of the points to take into consideration when choosing a looper pedal.

 Do you want a simple looper pedal that is easy to operate and offers basic looping?
 Or does your music demand an advanced pedal with many features and endless possibilities?
 What exactly are you looking to do with the looper and do you mind if it’s a bit more complex to operate?